zanderlewis/weather/README.md

 ```

 ## Syntax
-The syntax of Weather is similar to that of FORTRAN, with some modern improvements.
-Here is an example of a simple Weather program that calculates the average temperature of a list of temperatures:
+The syntax of Weather is similar to that of Python, with some improvements for weather applications.
+Here is an example:

 ```wthr
 # Assign values to variables